-Molly Collier-O’Boyle is a Melbourne-based musician.
-She spends most of her time plucking, picking and sawing away on Chinese viola and Italian violin in practice rooms, cursing all the while.
-When not screaming profanities at wooden boxes, she works as an educator, curator and performer, aiming to creatively mix and bend genres together whilst combining different artistic mediums in a variety of projects and experiences.
+Molly Collier-O’Boyle is a Melbourne-based musician currently completing her final year at the Australian National Academy of Music.
+She spends most of her time plucking, picking and sawing away on her viola in practice rooms, cursing all the while.
+When not screaming profanities at wooden boxes, she attempts to balance her life as an educator, curator and performer.

 Musician Beneficiary Support generously provided by ANAMsyndicate – Arnold and Mary Bram, Jerry Koliha & Marlene Krelle, Kerry Landman, Traudl Moon OAM, Richard O'Dwyer, the late Rob Piaggio, Igor and Jenny Zambelli